labi-le/hyprland-ipc-client/README.md

 # hypland ipc client

-This is a client for the Hypland IPC server.
-It is used to communicate with the Hypland server.
+This is a client for the Hyprland IPC server.
+It is used to communicate with the Hyprland server.

 ### Installation
 ```sh